Confederación Nacional del Trabajo: The Civil War

 The Civil War era also showed a spirit of sexual revolution.
 The anarchist women's organization Mujeres Libres established an equal opportunity for women in a society that traditionally had held women in lower regard.
 Women acquired power they had not previously had in Spanish society, fighting at the front and doing heavy jobs, things that had been forbidden to them until then.
 Free love became popular, although some parents' distrust produced the creation of the revolutionary weddings, informal ceremonies in which the couples declared their status, and that could be annulled if both parties didn't want to continue their relationship.

 Following Largo Caballero's assumption of the position of Prime Minister of the government, he invited the CNT to join in the coalition of groups making up the national government.
 The CNT proposed instead that a National Defense Council should be formed, led by Largo Caballero, and containing five members each from the CNT and UGT, and four "liberal republicans".
 When this proposal was declined, the CNT decided not to join the government.
 However, in Catalonia, the CNT joined the Central Committee of the Anti-Fascist Militias, which joined the Generalitat on 26 September.
 For the first time, three members of the CNT were also members of the government.

 In November, Caballero once again asked the CNT to become part of the government.
 The leadership of the CNT requested the finance and war ministries, as well as three others, but were given four posts, the ministries of health, justice, industry, and commerce.
 With Federica Montseny became Minister of Health, the first female minister in Spain.
 Juan García Oliver, as minister of justice, abolished legal fees and destroyed all criminal files.
 Shortly afterwards, despite the disapproval of the anarchist ministers, the capital was moved from Madrid to Valencia.
-In Catalonia CNT was instrumental in preventing a Catalanist coup d'etat, planned in November by Estat Català.
+In Catalonia CNT was instrumental in preventing a Catalanist coup d'état, planned in November by Estat Català.

-On 23 December 1936, after receiving in Madrid a retinue formed by Joaquín Ascaso, Miguel Chueca and three republican and independent leaders, the government of Largo Caballero, which by then had four anarchists as ministers (García Oliver, Juan López, Federica Montseny and Joan Peiró), approved the formation of the National Defense Committee.
-It was a revolutionary body which represented anarchists as much as socialists and republicans.